MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-addloadfields-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # RecordRef.AddLoadFields Method
 Specifies additional fields to be initially loaded when the record is retrieved from its data source.
-Subsequent calls to AddLoadFields will not overwrite fields selected for initial load.
+Subsequent calls to AddLoadFields will not overwrite fields already selected for the initial load.

 ## Syntax